 Cedar River Flow is an excellent, secluded spot for wilderness paddling.
 Moose River flows into the area and is restrained by a small dam with a bridge over it, near the camping area.
 The resulting lake is shallow, but highly scenic, covering more than 640 acres.
 Paddlers can enjoy watching for a variety of birds.

-On the Flow, paddlers should see Common Loon, Mallard, Hooded and Common Mergansers, Osprey, Herring Gull, and — both of them noisy birds — Pied-billed Grebe and Common Snipe.
+On the Flow, paddlers should see Common Loon, Mallard, Hooded and Common Mergansers, Osprey, Herring Gull, and — both of them noisy birds — Pied-billed Grebe and Wilson's Snipe.
 Red-tailed Hawks and Common Ravens nest at the northwest of the Flow and are seen using the air currents there.

 On the river, it's approximately 3 miles to the lean-to on the right bank of the river.
 Paddle a little farther before running into beaver dams and small rapids.
-Along the river are hardwoods on the left and a bog on the right, which provides the chance to see and hear many different birds including Olive-sided Flycatchers, Gray Jays, and Boreal Chickadees.
+Along the river are hardwoods on the left and a bog on the right, which provides the chance to see and hear many different birds including Olive-sided Flycatchers, Canada Jays, and Boreal Chickadees.
 Jays frequent the lean-to, where they find plenty of handouts.
 Wood warblers are common on the left and Northern Parula and Palm Warblers are sometimes seen.

 Designated camping areas are found along several of the main roads.
 A brochure on the area is available from the DEC.

 There is an accessible fishing pier and shoreline fishing area at the dam.
 A designated accessible parking space is available for each.
 The accessible campsite at Site 1 is nearby.